 Modbus TCP Error Detection & Correction

-Unlike Modbus RTU, which utilizes an internal mechanism for error detection & correction called the CRC, Modbus TCP uses the underlying Ethernet and IP layers for this purpose, as discussed in the previous section.
-Modbus TCP does away with the requirement for further error detection at the application layer by using these built-in techniques.
+Unlike Modbus RTU, which uses CRC for error detection, Modbus TCP relies on the Ethernet and IP layers for this purpose.
+This eliminates the need for additional error detection at the application layer.

 Modbus TCP provides reliable communication & data integrity in industrial applications by relying on the error detection and correction methods integrated into the Ethernet and IP layers.
 By using this method, the Modbus TCP protocol can benefit from the stability and dependability of modern Ethernet and IP networks while also being made simple.